coderavine/sparta/docs/is_instance_of.md

 [**Back to Validators List**](./reference.md#validators-list)

 ## Supported Options
-The `IsInstanceOf` validator supports the below options:
+The `IsInstanceOf` validator supports the below option:

 * `class`: Defines the fully-qualified class name which objects must be an instance of.